No Coin Left Behind: Maximizing Strategic Surplus Against No-Regret Dynamics: Details Omitted from Section (The Price of -Best-Response)

-Before proving Theorem~\ref{thm:learning-cost}, we state a useful corollary of Lemma~\ref{lem:bound-for-cont-ftrl} that characterizes the $\ell_1$-distance between the learner's response and the best-response under a fixed optimizer strategy. \begin{restatable}{corollary}{loneTwoSided} Fix a constant optimizer strategy $\xfix$.
+While a full classification of all regularizers and optimizer choices is beyond the scope of this work, restricting our attention to the separable case yields Theorem~\ref{thm:learning-cost}. \learningCost* Before proving Theorem~\ref{thm:learning-cost}, we state a useful corollary of Lemma~\ref{lem:bound-for-cont-ftrl} that characterizes the $\ell_1$-distance between the learner's response and the best-response under a fixed optimizer strategy. \begin{restatable}{corollary}{loneTwoSided} Fix a constant optimizer strategy $\xfix$.
 Let $\reg$ be a separable regularizer on $\ysp$, and fix a constant step size $\learn>0$.
 Under FTRL against $\xfix$, the learner's response at each $t\ge 0$ satisfies

 Moreover, we have the two-sided bound

 \end{restatable} \begin{proof} By Lemma \ref{lem:bound-for-cont-ftrl}(i), there exists $a_t\ge 0$ such that $y_i(t)=a_t$ for all $i\in \optset$.
 Since $\sum_{i=1}^\ynum y_i(t)=1$, we have $\sum_{j\notin \optset} y_j(t)=1-\optnum a_t$, and $a_t\le 1/\optnum$.
 Hence